Sector Development Archives - ISO-BEA

 Accessibility Support

 The ISO acknowledges that within the screen industry, numerous individuals require assistance beyond the conventional support offered.
 The ISO will provide monetary support of up to $500.00 CAD on a case-by-case basis to address accessibility expenses during the application stages.
 Applicants will be asked to provide a detailed invoice and rationale included with their request.
+A maximum of $1,000.00 CAD per year per applicant can be requested.

 These expenses include but are not limited to;